Netflix is a perfect streaming service for kids, as there are plenty of great options under its Kids profile for all ages.

 In 2015, there were many trailers before movies for an animated film called The Little Prince.

 However, the movie came and went without much notice.
 The good news is that this kids’ animated movie is now available on Netflix.

 The movie is based on the 1943 novella by Antoine de Saint-Exupéry and used stop motion animation to tell the story.

-A little girl’s mother has a life plan for the child that includes no fun time, but she is soon enchanted by an elderly neighbor and his fantastical tales of the Little Prince.
+A little girl’s mother has a life plan for the child that includes no fun time, but she is soon enchanted by an elderly neighbor and his Little Prince’s fantastic tales.